What are A2A payments? A guide to account-to-account payments

 • Push payments: The payer initiates the transaction in a similar way to a standard bank transfer, by providing the recipient’s bank account details and authorizing the payment through their online banking platform or a third-party payment provider.
 Push payments are typically used for one-off or irregular transactions.

 • Pull payments: The recipient initiates the payment, often with the payer’s prior consent.
-This is common for recurring payments such as subscriptions or bill payments.
-Pull payments can be authorized through direct debit mandates or by using payment initiation services (PIS) provided by third-party providers under the open banking framework.
+This is common for recurring payments such as subscriptions and bill payments.
+Pull payments can be authorized through direct debit mandates or by using payment initiation services (PIS) provided by third-party providers (TPPs) under the open banking framework.

 Transaction authentication and authorization